Inbodytester/LocalBrowserAI/README.md

 You've captured all the essential steps.
 I've reorganized them into a clear, step-by-step README.md format that's easy to follow, adding a few crucial details (like installing the Python libraries) and using Markdown for clarity.

+DOWNLOAD FILES, ADD ALL FILES TO A FOLDER AND CREATE ANOTHER FOLDER AND ADD ALL FILES BUT SERVER.PY

 Here is your revised README.md file:

 Local-VLM Screenshot Helper